pedrostefanogv/winget-package-explo/PRD.md

   - Code block component for install commands with syntax highlighting
   - Filter chip component with dismiss button using Toggle or custom Badge
   - Empty state illustration component for no results
+  - Language selector dropdown with flag emojis and localized language names

 - **States**:
   - Search input: default border, focused with cyan glow ring, filled with clear button visible